hemant280/coupon-analysis/README.md

  -  Right away
  -  Later before the coupon expires
  -  No, I do not want the coupon

+I am new to Working working on data sciene project, while researching I came across a blog post on Medium about similar study.
+My analysis approach is inspired by the the [blog](https://medium.com/@niralidedaniya/in-vehicle-coupon-recommendation-a-machine-learning-classification-case-study-df67e7835703) post on Medium.

 ## Objective
 The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those who did not.